LinkedEarth/paleobook_template/getting_from_notebooks_to_pb.md

 1. have an environment in which `jupyter-book` is installed (you can follow the env setup readme in the template repo)
 2. `jupyter-book build .` will build the html in the current directory (it needs to be top level so that it sees all the stuff)
 3. open `index.html` in a browser and inspect your work.
-In addtion to checking your prose and figures, make sure that navigation bar titles are informative and that nothing points to the PaleoBook template instead of your work
+In addition to checking your prose and figures, make sure that navigation bar titles are informative and that nothing points to the PaleoBook template instead of your work
 4. move `_build` to a directory called `docs`
 5. `pip install ghp-import`
 6. follow the instructions for getting a classic token for `you>settings>developer tools` (very bottom menu option).
 The following categories will suffice: `admin:gpg_key`, `admin:org`, `admin:org_hook`, `admin:public_key`, `admin:repo_hook`, `audit_log`, `repo`, `workflow`